-Things that kill joy for me include: hot weather, licorice, team sports, getting stuck behind someone walking really slowly, vodka, horror movies, people who snore, sports cars, and dancing.
+Things that kill joy for me include: hot weather, licorice, team sports, getting stuck behind someone walking really slowly, horror movies, people who snore, sports cars, and dancing.

 About Singled Out

 This is a place for me to share some personal stories and thoughts with a particular focus on the intersection of faith and sexuality.
 One of the main reasons I finally decided to publish this blog (after years of writing private blog posts in my personal journal) is that I’ve become very conscious of the power of story.
 Narrative has a tremendous impact on how we understand the world and ourselves in it, but often the stories we most need to hear aren’t the ones that are being told.
 As I’ve reflected on my own story and the secrets I kept about my sexuality for so many years, I’ve realised how desperately I needed to hear stories like mine when I was young.
 I’ve also realised how powerful it is to share my own story: both the catharsis for me in letting it all out, but also the value for the listener who gains an insight deep into the mind of another human being that experiences the world differently to themselves.
 My aim for Singled Out is to create a platform for stories to be shared as a means for deepening our understanding of and empathy for other human beings.